j03m/trafficcone/README.md

 * Basic Isometric pathfinding, AI and collision detection
 * Custom draw routines on sprites supported.
 * Granular control of sprite sequencing supported for more dramatic animations
+* Intelligent draw logic only draws modified parts of your canvas for better frame rates.

 ===
 Examples: